CSUChico-CSCI340/CSCI440-DNS-Name-Resolution-Engine-IPC/README.md

 	* Please consult the *util.h* header file for more detailed descriptions of each available function.
 2. **input/names\*.txt** This is a set of sample name files.
 They follow the same format as mentioned earlier.
 Use them to test your program.
 3. **results-ref.txt** This result file is a sample output of the IPs for the hostnames from all the **names\*.txt** files used as input.
-4. **lookup.c** This program represents an un-threaded/single process solution to this assignment.
+4. **lookup.c** This program represents a single-thread/single-process solution to this assignment.
 Feel free to use it as a starting point for your program, or as a reference for using the utility functions and performing file i/o in C.
 5. **Makefile** A GNU Make makefile to build all the code.

 ## Additional Specifications